-If you have von Willebrand disease, you might experience:
+If you have von Willebrand disease, you might have:

 - Excessive bleeding from an injury or after surgery or dental work

-- Nosebleeds that don't stop within 10 minutes
+- Frequent nosebleeds that don't stop within 10 minutes

 - Heavy or long menstrual bleeding